MjHead/jet-engine-break-listing-by-months/README.md

 Also at the moment plugin works only with the Posts.
 But you can extend it by yourself for any object type you want (details in ths **Advanced** section)

-And last note - plugin do not sort posts by date itself, it only adding breaks based on comparison of posts dates.
+And last note - plugin doesn't sort posts by date itself, it only adding breaks based on comparison of posts dates.
 So you need to sort post by your self with Query settings

 ## Setup
 - Download and intall plugin,